snowykami/blog/en/index.md

   - Wisdom is the flower that never fades.
   - Every sunset brings a promise of a new dawn.
   - Soaring past the night, to trace the bright moonlight.
+  - All thoughts are like the starry river, all love is like the moonlight.
+  - When your sky suddenly starts to pour, it's me blasting the dark clouds for you.
+  - Even if you don't quite understand me, don't deliberately avoid.
+  - Final of all fireworks to rise into the sky, when it fades away.
  inspiringTimeout: 5000 # 切换时间
  pageSize: 6
 ---